mohamedabdelaal11/flutter-task/readme.md

-# Flutter Senior Developer Task Document
+# Flutter Developer Task Document

 ## Objective
 Integrate a phone login feature into a Flutter application, including UI components and service integration.
 The flow should cover: